-The CIVICA Once for wales feedback System was rolled out in October 2022.
-It is a feedback system that allows the Patient experience Team to engage with their local community.
-To understand how the services the Health Board provide are working.
-Is new system will provide the data the Health Board needs to identify any issues and to better understand a patient's journey through their services, alongside those of their family and carers.
+The CIVICA Once for Wales Feedback System was rolled out in October 2022.
+It is a Feedback System, that allows the Patient Experience Team to engage with their local community, to understand how the services the Health Board provides are working.
+This new system will provide the data the Health Board needs to identify any issues and to better understand a patient's journey through their services, alongside those of their family and carers.

-This system is a key development for the Health Board as it will enable staff to view feedback in real specifically for their ward / department enabling improvements to be made in that area.
+This system is a key development for the Health Board as it will enable staff to view feedback in real time specifically for their ward/department, enabling improvements to be made in that area.

-We can receive feedback in person, via telephone, via survey links, via text and paper.
-The user receives a text with a survey URL link.
-The user clicks the URL link in the text message which redirects to the survey.
+We can receive feedback in person, via telephone, via survy links, via text and paper